Professor of Philosophy

 - "Becoming-imperceptible as a Mode of Self-Presentation: A Feminist Model Drawn from a Deleuzian Line of Flight," in Resistance, Flight, Creation: Feminist Enactments of French Philosophy, ed., Dorothea Olkowski.
 (Ithaca, NY: Cornell University Press, 2000).

-- "Nietzsche and Feminism: Transvaluing Woman in Thus Spoke Zarathustra" forthcoming in Feminist Interpretations of Friedrich Nietzsche, ed., Kelly Oliver and Marilyn Pearsall.
-(University Park, PA: Pennsylvania State University Press, 1998).
+- "Nietzsche and Feminism: Transvaluing Woman in Thus Spoke Zarathustra" in Feminist Interpretations of Friedrich Nietzsche, ed., Kelly Oliver and Marilyn Pearsall (University Park, PA: Pennsylvania State University Press, 1998).

-- "Amatory Cures for Material Dis-ease: A Kristevian Reading of The Sickness Unto Death"forthcoming in Feminist Interpretations of Kierkegaard, eds., Céline Léon and Sylvia Walsh.
-(University Park, PA: Pennsylvania State University Press, 1997).
+- "Amatory Cures for Material Dis-ease: A Kristevian Reading of The Sickness Unto Death" in Feminist Interpretations of Kierkegaard, eds., Céline Léon and Sylvia Walsh (University Park, PA: Pennsylvania State University Press, 1997).

 - "Review Essay: Bill Martin, Matrix and Line: Derrida and the Possibilities of Postmodern Social Theory" in Philosophy & Social Criticism, Vol. 22, No. 3, May, 1996.